mbrav/mbrav.github.io/pages/projects.md

 permalink: /projects
 ---

-These are some of the project that I do in different mediums
+These are some of my projects which for the most part, explore and investigate how technology shapes our human condition and understanding about the world.
+Projects that align to this category are installations and electronic devices with their own speculations and/or narratives.

+Some projects also explore creative applications of such as Javascript, WebGL through the scope of data visualization, interactive experience, and generative art.

 <div class="container">
 	{% for project in site.projects reversed %}